ccev/pogodatapy/README.md

 This is a guide on how to use this module.
 A proper wiki will follow.

+### Termology
+- "template": the string-IDs used in the Proto.
+In the GameMaster they're referred to as tempplateId.
+E.g. `BULBASAUR`, `PIKACHU_NORMAL`, `ITEM_POKE_BALL`
+- "mon": Pokémon
+- "grunt": A NPC you can battle (Team Rocket guys, Team leaders)

 ### Initializing

 Everything happens within the PogoData class.
 You can import it and initialize with a language, which must be one of [these](https://github.com/PokeMiners/pogo_assets/tree/master/Texts/Latest%20APK/JSON).
 Default is `english`